A Probabilistic Framework for Modular Continual Learning

 \section{Abstract}

-Modular approaches, which use a different composition of modules for each problem and avoid forgetting by design, have been shown to be a promising direction in continual learning (CL).
-However, searching through the large, discrete space of possible module compositions is a challenge because evaluating a composition's performance requires a round of neural network training.
-To address this challenge, we develop a modular CL framework, called \PICLE, that accelerates search by using a probabilistic model to cheaply compute the fitness of each composition, allowing \PICLE\ to achieve both perceptual, few-shot and latent transfer.
+Modular approaches that use a different composition of modules for each problem are a promising direction in continual learning (CL).
+However, searching through the large, discrete space of module compositions is challenging, especially because evaluating a composition's performance requires a round of neural network training.
+We address this challenge through a modular CL framework, \PICLE, that uses a probabilistic model to cheaply compute the fitness of each composition, allowing \PICLE\ to achieve both perceptual, few-shot and latent transfer.
 The model combines prior knowledge about good module compositions with dataset-specific information.
-Its use is complemented by splitting up the search space into subsets, such as perceptual and latent subsets.
-We show that \PICLE is the first modular CL algorithm to achieve different types of transfer while scaling to large search spaces.
-We evaluate it on two benchmark suites designed to capture different desiderata of CL techniques.
-On these benchmarks, \PICLE offers significantly better performance than state-of-the-art modular CL approaches on long problem sequences.
+We evaluate \PICLE using two benchmark suites designed to assess different desiderata of CL techniques.
+Comparing to a wide range of approaches, we show that \PICLE is the first modular CL algorithm to achieve perceptual, few-shot and latent transfer while scaling well to large search spaces, outperforming previous state-of-the-art modular CL approaches on long problem sequences.